-KEEPERS’ LOCAL SUSTAINABILITY PROJECTCategory: 2015, Climate, Current, Grant, Major Project
+KEEPERS’ LOCAL SUSTAINABILITY PROJECTCategory: 2015, Climate, Completed, Grant, Major Project

 Alberta Ecotrust is supporting the Society of High Prairie Regional Environmental Action Committee (REAC) and the Keepers of the Athabasca (Keepers) as they form partnerships with Fort McMurray First Nation and Beaver Lake Cree Nation in order to advance sustainable technologies in these two communities.
 Keepers’ LOCAL Sustainability Project involves two First Nation partners hosting “Save the Future” community meetings in order to determine the locations and types of two sustainable technologies by consensus.
 Keepers propose to provide one solar installation and one local food production installation in each of the partner communities.
 These two partners, the Fort McMurray First Nation, and the Beaver Lake Cree Nation came forward asking to work with Keepers after the successful completion of the Athabasca Chipewyan First Nation solar project, funded in part by the Alberta Ecotrust Foundation.